As a work-at-home, self-employed person, I spend a lot of time at home... which gives me plenty of time for DIY home

-Using non-microwave-safe dishes in microwave ovens can cause fire, damage to the dishes, damage to the microwave oven itself, toxic chemicals to seep into the food, and render the food improperly heated.
+Using non-microwave-safe dishes in microwave ovens can cause fire, damage to the dishes, damage to the microwave oven itself, can cause toxic chemicals to seep into the food, and can render the food improperly heated.

-Do not compromise your health and safety by just guessing if the dish is safe for microwave.
+Do not compromise your health and safety by just guessing if the dish is safe for microwaves.
 Always undertake a microwave safety test to be on the safe side.

 I do not use plastic dishes in my microwave even if the label says it is microwave safe.
 I suggest you do more research on the risk and dangers of using plastic dishes in microwaves.